 - describe via which processes patient-provider interaction may influence health and how (technological) interventions may improve patient-provider interaction

-- describe the main psychological theories and models to explain (un)healthy behaviors.
+- describe the main psychological theories and models to explain (un)healthy behaviours.

-- analyze a health behavior from the perspective of a dual process model by distinguishing implicit and reflective processes in health behavior
+- analyse a health behavior from the perspective of a dual process model by distinguishing implicit and reflective processes in health behaviour

-- design and program a computer-based implicit test (a response latency approach avoidance test) for a specific health behavior
+- design and program a computer-based implicit test (a response latency approach avoidance test) for a specific health behaviour

 - explain how health behaviors and adaptation to illness can be promoted using behavioural change techniques

 - explain the possibilities and limitations of various assessment methods in health psychology such as interviews, questionnaires, computer adaptive testing, mobile and real-time measurements.